 This article will outline how to sync the Global Address List (GAL) to another GAL with CiraHub.
 To sync GAL-to-GAL with CiraHub, each tenant will need to set up an Microsoft 365 Global Admin Account and a Dedicated Service Account.

 - First, Log in to CiraHub.
 You will be taken to the onboarding wizard.
 (See figure below.)
 Next, select the object you want to sync.
 In this example, contacts has been selected.

 - Next start the Hub and Spoke setup.
-Click on “Office 365 in my tenant”, then Select Global Address List as the source type for your contact spoke.
-You will need to have an Office 365 account in each tenant with the Global Admin role assigned to it.
+Click on “Microsoft 365 in my tenant”, then Select Global Address List as the source type for your contact spoke.
+You will need to have an Microsoft 365 account in each tenant with the Global Admin role assigned to it.

 - There are two authentication methods – Credentials and Certificate based:

 3.1.2 Next the Microsoft sign-in page will appear.
 Provide the Email and Password to your account.